-The UK is home to some of the best zoos and wildlife parks in the world, offering amazing opportunities to hang out with hundreds of animals, including rare and exotic species from all over the globe.
+The UK is home to some brilliant zoos and wildlife parks, offering amazing opportunities to hang out with hundreds of animals, including rare and exotic species from all over the globe.

 The zoo is the perfect way to keep the kids entertained, making it a fantastic day out if you’re looking for things to do on your family holiday.
 There is so much to see and do on a trip to one of Britain’s wildlife attractions, including zoo keeper talks and exciting animal encounters, meaning you can get even closer to some of your favourites.

-We’ve unearthed our top ten zoos in the UK for you to discover on your next break with Parkdean Resorts, all of which are in reach from one or more of our holiday parks.
+We've put together a list of popular zoos for you to discover on your next break with Parkdean Resorts, all of which are in reach from one or more of our holiday parks.

 Considered to be the most visited and one of the biggest zoos in the UK, a day out at Chester Zoo is well worth the 45 minute drive if you’re staying at Ty Mawr in Wales.
 Set in 128 acres of gardens with over 35,000 animals to see, your biggest problem will be trying to fit it all in!